criteo/ios-publisher-sdk/README.md

 [![License](https://img.shields.io/github/license/criteo/ios-publisher-sdk.svg)]()
 [![iOS9](https://img.shields.io/badge/iOS-9.0%2B-lightgrey.svg)]()

+> [!WARNING]
+> **This repository is deprecated.** Criteo publisher SDK is deprecated as of September 30, 2025.
+Please contact your Criteo Commerce Grid point of contact for information on alternative integration methods.

 # Criteo Publisher SDK
 > Criteo Publisher SDK is meant for app publishers wanting to integrate in their app the Criteo
 > Direct Bidder product.
 Direct Bidder for App allows you to monetize your mobile apps by accessing